becca-dsz/BarkTextToSpeech/README.md

 <br>
     The processor converts the input text into a format suitable for the Bark model, using the specified voice_preset
     <br>
-    return_tensors="pt": specfifies that the output should be PyTorch tensors (compatible with the torch library)
+    return_tensors="pt": specifies that the output should be PyTorch tensors (compatible with the torch library)
     <br>
     inputs: dictionary containing the processed text data (eg tokenized text or embeddings) required by the model
 <br>